jc184/jc184/README.md

 - 🤔 I’m on Twitter: http://twitter.com/jc1848
 - 💬 Ask me about how to get started in Software Development if you are a beginner
 - 📫 How to reach me: email - <james.chalmers184@gmail.com> LinkedIn: https://www.linkedin.com/in/james-chalmers-a47a85a6/
-- ⚡ Fun fact: I used to work as a CAD-Architect